oguska/netdiag/README.md

 ### Multilingual interface and reports

 - Automatically detects the Windows UI culture.
-- Uses **Turkish** for `tr-TR` and other `tr-*` cultures.
+- Uses Turkish for `tr-TR` and other `tr-*` cultures.
-- Uses **English** for `en-US` and other cultures by default.
+- Uses English for `en-US` and other cultures by default.
-- Supports manual language selection with `-Language tr`, `-Language en`, or `-Language Auto`.
+- Supports manual selection with `-Language tr`, `-Language en`, or `-Language Auto`.
-- Localizes interactive questions, Yes/No input conventions, console messages, analysis results, table headings, metric names, and HTML reports.
+- Localizes interactive prompts, Yes/No conventions, console messages, correlation results, warnings, table headings, status labels, infographics, privacy notices, and HTML reports.
 - Uses `E/H` and `Evet/Hayır` in Turkish.
 - Uses `Y/N` and `Yes/No` in English.